sandialabs/seat-qgis-plugin/docs/src/tutorials/tanana/tanana.rst

 **Accessing Demonstration Files**

 To access the demonstration files relevant to this analysis, please refer to the :ref:`tutorial-files-access` section.
 This demonstration utilizes the :file:`DEMO Tanan River` and :file:`style_files` folders as detailed in :ref:`DEMO_files`.
-A comprehensive list of files contained in the unstructured folder is available in :ref:`_tanana_river_filesfiles`.
+A comprehensive list of files contained in the unstructured folder is available in :ref:`tanana_river_files`.

 .. _preparing_input_files: